examples of themes in books

 8. Perseverance

-One of the most common themes in literature is perseverance.
-This is the idea that despite challenges and setbacks, it is possible to overcome them and achieve success.
+One of the most common core themes in literature is perseverance – the idea that despite challenges and setbacks, overcoming them and achieving success is always possible.

 This theme is often represented through the journey of a protagonist who must overcome obstacles to reach their goal.

-In some cases, the challenges faced by the protagonist are physical, such as in the story of a character who must find their way through a maze or climb a mountain.
+In some cases, the protagonist’s challenges are physical, such as in the story of a character who must find their way through a maze or climb a mountain.

 In other cases, the challenges may be more psychological, such as a character who must overcome their fears or self-doubt.